LennonLab/Emergence/EmergencePrePrint.md

 This approach allows the user of *Emergence* to avoid one of the greatest challenges to ecological modeling, i.e., the circularity of documenting outcomes that are otherwise forced to occur or are excluded from occurring.
 The code made available for the analysis of *Emergence* data is intended to examine the variation and central limiting behavior of ecological patterns among thousands of models.

-**Other design concepts**
-*Hypotheses:* These are entirely up to the user to formulate and test according to the capabilities and tools of *Emergence* source code.
+**Other design concepts of the ODD protocol** *Hypotheses:* These are entirely up to the user to formulate and test according to the capabilities and tools of *Emergence* source code.

 *Learning:* Currently, there is no aspect of individual-based learning in Emergence.

-*Prediction:* Individuals in *Emergence* do not have the ability to anticipate conditions.
+*Prediction:* Individuals in *Emergence* do not presently have the ability to anticipate conditions.

 *Sensing:* Individuals can sense and move towards resource particles.

 *Interaction:* Individuals interact through excluding each other from resources, i.e., preemption.
-There is no explicit communication.
+There is no explicit communication and because there is presently no trophic structure, there are no trophic interactions.

 *Observation:* An unlimited number of *Emergence* models can be run to examine trends and variation in ecological patterns.

-**Food web or "trohphic" complexity and architecture?--parsitism, predation, mutualisms, intraguild predation, food chains, etc. **

-## Output data
+### Output data
 *Emergence* generates three files of output data.
 Each *Emergence* model quantifies and writes output data for every $n^{th}$ time step, where $n$ can be designated by the user.
 The three are: